MayankBimbra/Real-Time-Facial-Emotions-Detection-Model-using-a-Web-Interface/README.md

 I. Neutral II.
 Angry III.
 Disgust IV.
 Fear V. Happy VI.
 Sadness VII.
 Surprise

 # Problem
-#### For any real time image taken from our camera, our goal is to predict the expression of the face in that image out of seven basic human expression.
+#### For any real time image taken from our web camera, our goal is to predict the expression of the face in that image out of seven basic human expression.
+ i.e. CLASSIFY THE EXPRESSION OF FACE IN IMAGE OUT OF SEVEN BASIC HUMAN EXPRESSION
 # Project Formulation

 The hands on building this project of Facial Expression Recognition is divided into following tasks/steps:-